cloudify-cosmo/cloudify-stage/widgets/inputs/README.md

 # Deployment Inputs

-Presents the names and values of the inputs of a specific deployment.
-The deployment can be selected in one of the following ways:
+Presents the names and values of the inputs of the deployment currently set in the context.

-* By placing the deployment inputs widget in the deployments drill-down page, meaning the deployment has been selected before entering the page, and its id is included in the page’s context.
-* By adding to the page a widget allowing to select deployments, such as the resources filter or the blueprint deployments.
+See [notes](/working_with/console/widgets/index.html) for more information on resource context.

-If only a blueprint was selected, the widget will present the default values for the inputs, defined in the blueprint itself.
+If only a blueprint is set in the context, the widget will present the default values for the inputs, defined in the blueprint itself.

 ![deployment-inputs]( /images/ui/widgets/deployment-inputs.png )